On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Main results and applications

-\begin{pro} Suppose that Assumptions (A) and (B) are satisfied.
-Then all converge in probability to $1$ as $n$ tends to infinity. \end{pro} Notice that \cite{hall} gave two theorems for two bandwidth selection methods (precisely a block-bootstrap method and the classical leave-$k$-out technique) under a rather general dependence assumption on the error sequence, namely the Rosenblatt mixing condition (see their Section 2.2).
-Each of these two theorems is a first-order optimality like Proposition \ref{pro1} above, and it could be applied, in particular, to certain stationary MD sequences.
+\begin{pro} Suppose that Conditions (C) are satisfied.
+Then \footnote{Here, and for all the evoked argmin, the results apply to any points of the argmin sets} all converge in probability to $1$ as $n$ tends to infinity. \end{pro} Notice that \cite{hall} gave two theorems for two bandwidth selection methods (precisely a block-bootstrap method and the classical leave-$k$-out technique{, and the mentioned theorems are respectively their Theorem~2.2 and Theorem~2.3}) under a rather general dependence assumption on the error sequence, namely the Rosenblatt mixing condition (see their Section 2.2).
+Each of these two theorems is a first-order optimality like Proposition \ref{pro1} above, and it could be applied, in particular, to certain stationary MDS.
 However we point out that these two theorems also require that all moments of the marginal law of the errors are finite.
-Thus the results of \cite{hall} cannot be applied to any ARCH process except the trivial one ($\alpha=0$ in the notation of Section \ref{arch}). \\ Our second result gives, under an additional dependence condition, the rate at which $\hat h_n - {\hat h}_{M}$ converges in distribution to a centered normal law, and furthermore states that the martingale difference dependence doesn't impact $\hat h_n - {\hat h}_{M}$ up to second-order.
+Thus the results of \cite{hall} cannot be applied to any ARCH process except the trivial one ($\alpha=0$ in the notation of Section \ref{arch}). \\ Our second result gives, under {a block-covariance decay} condition, the rate at which $\hat h_n - {\hat h}_{M}$ { and $\hat h_n - \genhGCV$} {converge} in distribution to a {common centered normal law, and furthermore states that the martingale difference dependence does {\it not} impact this law.

-\begin{thm} Suppose that Assumptions (A) and (B) are satisfied.
+\begin{thm} Suppose that Conditions (C) are satisfied.
 Moreover, suppose that there exists a positive decreasing function $\Phi$ defined on $\BBr^+$ satisfying

 and for any positive integer $q \leq 6$, $1\leq i_1\leq \cdots\leq i_k<i_{k+1}\leq \cdots\leq i_q\leq n$ such that $i_{k+1}- i_k \geq \max_{1\leq l\leq q-1}(i_{l+1}-i_l)$,